 Winter brings to mind icy blues and pure white, but rich, deep jewel tones add a touch of welcome warmth and a whole lot of glamour.

 Brides who want to wear a more traditional color can opt for a white or cream dress and add a sash in a dark purple or emerald green.
 Add jewelry that picks up on this color choice.

 Bridesmaids can wear matching, jewel-tone gowns or a mix of jeweled tones.
-Matching ribbons woven into pretty, fresh bride and bridesmaids bouquets of orchids or multicolored roses will help to pull the look together.
+Matching ribbons woven into pretty, fresh bride and bridesmaids’ bouquets of deep burgundy with touches of eucalyptus will help to pull the look together.